-In my professional experience, I have observed a great many cases of undeniable quickening of desire, in the early part of pregnancy.
 It may be so pronounced and characteristic, as to form the most reliable sign that conception has again occurred.1

 In any case there is no universal valid rule about the influence of "pregnancy" per se on "woman" in general, as concerns sexual emotions.
-Rather does the pregnant state influence desire in most diverse ways, according to individual temperament and constitution, and the stage of gestation.
+Rather does the pregnant state influence desire in most diverse ways, according to individual temperament and constitution. and the stage of gestation.
 For several years, I have given special attention to this, whenever and so far as it was possible.
-The sum of my information and observations may be generalised thus:-
+The sum of my information and observation may be generalised thus:-

-Where, previous to the pregnancy, the sexual relationship of the husband and wife was more or less lukewarm, and the specific gratification of the woman during intercourse, only moderate or quite inadequate, there, desire if it still exists at all, vanishes quickly and wholly, as soon as the woman knows she is pregnant.
+Where, previous to the pregnancy, the sexual relationship of the husband and wife was more or less lukewarm, and the specific gratification of the woman during intercourse, only moderate or quite inadequate, there, desire, if it still exists at all, vanishes quickly and wholly, as soon as the woman knows she is pregnant.
 Quite frequently, there is marked dislike to any erotic contacts or approaches.

 But, if the sexual relationship, between husband and wife, before conception occurred, follows the lines indicated in the third section of our book: then, as a rule, the woman's desire, in the first half of pregnancy, does not subside in the least; on the contrary there can be, as mentioned above, a temporary accentuation of desire.
-In the second half of pregnancy this slowly diminishes, but remains to a certain degree, till the end.1
+In the second half of pregnancy this slowly diminishes, but remains to a certain degree, till the end.2 which alter the processes of metabolism.
+(See Chapter VI.)